Consult a Doctor

 Irritable bowel syndrome in females

-Irritable bowel syndrome in females is a common functional digestive disorder that affects many girls and women worldwide.
+• Irritable Bowel Syndrome in females is a common functional digestive disorder that affects many women worldwide.

-This article provides an in-depth discussion of IBS in females, including its causes, symptoms, diagnosis, and treatment options.
+This article provides an in-depth discussion of Irritable Bowel Syndrome in females, including its causes, symptoms, diagnosis, and treatment options, from dietary and lifestyle modifications to medication and alternative therapies.

 Irritable Bowel Syndrome (IBS) risk factors